Movatterモバイル変換

 Masks

-During their careers, maskedluchadores will often be seen in public wearing their masks and keeping up the culture of lucha libre, while other masked wrestlers will interact with the public and press normally.
-However, they will still go to great lengths to conceal their true identities; in effect, the mask is synonymous with theluchador.El Santo continued wearing his mask after retirement, revealing his face only briefly in old age, and was eventually buried wearing his silver mask.
+Maskedluchadores will go to great lengths to conceal their true identities; in effect, the mask is synonymous with theluchador.El Santo continued wearing his mask after retirement, revealing his face only briefly in old age, and was eventually buried wearing his silver mask.

 Luchas de Apuestas

 "Lucha de Apuestas" redirects here.
+For the IWRG event, seeIWRG Lucha de Apuestas.
 For the Legends of Tomorrow episode, seeLucha de Apuestas (Legends of Tomorrow).

-With the importance placed on masks in lucha libre, losing the mask to an opponent is seen as the ultimate insult, and can at times seriously hurt the career of the unmasked wrestler.
-Putting one's mask on the line against a hated opponent is a tradition in lucha libre as a means to settle a heatedfeud between two or more wrestlers.
-In these battles, calledluchas de apuestas ("matches with wagers"), the wrestlers "wager" either their mask or their hair.[17]
+With the importance placed on masks inlucha libre, losing the mask to an opponent is seen as the ultimate insult, and can at times seriously hurt the career of the unmasked wrestler.
+Putting one's mask on the line against a hated opponent is a tradition inlucha libre as a means to settle a heatedfeud between two or more wrestlers.
+In these matches, calledluchas de apuestas ("wager matches" or "betting fights"), the wrestlers "wager" either their mask, their hair, or another valuable like money or their career.[11]

-In alucha de apuesta (betting match), wrestlers make a public bet on the outcome of the match.
+In alucha de apuesta, wrestlers make a public bet on the outcome of the match.
 The most common forms are the mask-against-mask, hair-against-hair, or mask-against-hair matches.
 A wrestler who loses his or her mask has to remove the mask after the match.
-A wrestler who loses their hair is shaved immediately afterward.[18]
-Usually the true identity of a masked wrestler is previously unknown, thus, it is customary for that person to reveal his real name, hometown and years as a professional upon unmasking.
+A wrestler who loses their hair is shaved immediately afterward.[12]
+Usually the true identity of a masked wrestler is previously unknown, thus, it is customary for that person to reveal their real name, hometown, and years as a professional wrestler upon unmasking.

-The following match types are variants of Luchas de Apuestas matches with different types of wagers.
+The following match types are variants ofluchas de apuestas with different types of wagers:

-• Máscara o cabellera contra retiro (mask or hair versus retirement): If the masked or hairedluchador loses this match, his opponent wins the mask or hair.
+• Máscara o Cabellera contra Retiro (mask or hair versus retirement): If the masked or hairedluchador loses this match, his opponent wins the mask or hair.
 If he wins, his opponent must retire.
-This is very uncommon for the reasons mentioned above, so few examples exist, like the 2022 match between Rey Milán (mask) vs Rey Pantera (hair and retirement) in which Pantera saved his career and won the mask of Rey Milan.[39]
+This is a very uncommon match type, so few examples exist, with a notable example being the 2022 match between Rey Milán and Rey Pantera in which Pantera saved his career and hair and won the mask of Rey Milan.[33]

 Weight classes